Let’s be real—without bees, we’re toast.

 The Science is Speaking—Are We Listening?

-While some agencies say “more research is needed,” the existing evidence is buzzing with urgency.
+While some agencies say “more research is needed,” the existing evidence is substantial — and growing.
 The risk to pollinators and insects is real—and growing.

 It’s time to rethink how we design, power, and regulate our tech.
 Awareness is step one.
 That’s where you and I come in.
 This is about amplifying nature, not drowning it in static.